Adejuwon-00/Adejuwon-00/README.md

 - 🔭 I’m cooking cool stuff👨‍🍳 but not in the kitchen :)
 - 🌱 I’m currently learning ReactNative
 - 👯 I’m looking to collaborate on Open Source projects
-- 💬 Ask me about Anything JavaScript
+- 💬 Ask me about anything JavaScript
 - 📫 Kindly reachout at: juwonmcalpha@gmail.com
 - ⚡ Fun fact: You can add a new folder and file at the same time in VSCode by clicking 'Add new file' and typing components/Buttons.js(as folder and file name path) in the name field.
 Cool right?!